We have all heard one of these painful stories before – likely about someone, we know personally.

 Study people’s values and behaviors over an adequate period.

 Be curious about their childhood and life experiences.

 Notice habits, patterns, and behaviors – expect these to repeat over time.

 Look deep past the facades and myths to uncover the hidden character flaws for a more accurate sense of their true persona.

 Be aware of people’s need for constant attention – this will lead to compulsive behavior that does not have anything to do with you.

 Run for the hills if everything must revolve around them.

-During a conflict, look for signs as they position themselves as the wounded victim and drawing sympathy.
+During a conflict, look for signs as they position themselves as the wounded victim and draw sympathy.

 Think about and measure their ability to admit a mistake or say sorry.